 However, there are countries where copyright laws prohibit the use of torrents.
 Therefore, if you obtained files protected by copyrights, such as movies, games and software, then indulging in its distribution is in fact illegal.

-Should we use VPN for Torrenting?
+Should we use VPN ?

 Your internet service provider monitors your internet activity on a daily basis and can report illegal activities to the authorities for which you could be prosecuted.
 Although, the chances of you seeing the court is slim however penalties is still a real threat.